LiamBindle/MQTT-C/README.md

 MQTT-C provides a transparent platform abstraction layer (PAL) in `mqtt_pal.h` and `mqtt_pal.c`.
 These files declare and implement the types and calls that MQTT-C requires.
 Refer to
 @ref pal for the complete documentation of the PAL.

+## Contributing
+Please feel free to submit issues and pull-requests [here](https://github.com/LiamBindle/MQTT-C).
+When submitting a pull-request please ensure you have *fully documented* your changes and added the appropriate unit tests.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the